-Complicated fractures in teeth without pre-existing conditions may be restored with more conservative approaches than root canal therapy; direct pulp capping is one possible modality of treatment.
-This procedure involves placing a dressing in order to preserve the health of the pulp.
-This should only be attempted if there are no signs or symptoms of severe pulpal disease [9].
-The gold standard material for pulp capping is calcium hydroxide [10].
-With its high pH and strongly alkaline chemical designation, calcium hydroxide exerts a bactericidal effect upon microbial contaminants in the dentin and the pulp through the release of hydroxide ions [11].
+The gold standard material for pulp capping is calcium hydroxide.
+With its high pH and strongly alkaline chemical designation, calcium hydroxide exerts a bactericidal effect upon microbial contaminants in the dentin and the pulp through the release of hydroxide ions.
 Although beneficial, this property alone is not enough to heal and preserve the vital pulp.
 The initial response of the pulp to the alkalinity of calcium hydroxide is inflammatory, after which reparative cells emerge.
 These cells undergo a differentiation process and are considered odontoblast-like cells.
-They ultimately form a reparative dentin bridge at the site of the pulp exposure [12].
-The ability of calcium hydroxide to extract growth factors from the dentin matrix is another feature that supports the production of a physical barrier at the site of the traumatic pulpal exposure [13].
+They ultimately form a reparative dentin bridge at the site of the pulp exposure.
+The ability of calcium hydroxide to extract growth factors from the dentin matrix is another feature that supports the production of a physical barrier at the site of the traumatic pulpal exposure [9].

 The long-term success of the direct pulp capping technique depends upon several factors.
 The most important of these are the size of the initial exposure, the time elapsed before the pulp cap is applied, the pre-existing condition of the tooth, and the occlusal forces that are applied to the tooth.
-The variability and interplay among these factors impact the long-term success rates for this technique, which range considerably.
+The variability and interplay among these factors impact the longterm success rates for this technique, which range considerably.

-Although calcium hydroxide remains the most popular and widely known of the direct pulp capping agents, mineral trioxide aggregate (MTA) is another agent that has become popular since its approval for use by the U.S. Food and Drug Administration in 1998 [14].
-Some studies have suggested that MTA is a better pulp capping agent than calcium hydroxide as it is associated with a lesser inflammatory response upon its placement and it forms a stronger dentin bridge in a shorter time than calcium hydroxide [15].
-While additional comparative studies are needed to further evaluate these direct pulp capping materials, one meta-analysis found that MTA has a higher success rate and results in less pulpal inflammatory response than calcium hydroxide [16].
+Mineral trioxide aggregate (MTA) is another widely used agent.
+Some studies have suggested that MTA is a better pulp capping agent than calcium hydroxide as it is associated with a lesser inflammatory response upon its placement and it forms a stronger dentin bridge in a shorter time than calcium hydroxide.
+While additional comparative studies are needed to further evaluate these direct pulp capping materials, one meta-analysis found that MTA has a higher success rate and results in less pulpal inflammatory response than calcium hydroxide [9].

 In addition to MTA, calcium silicate-based materials have gained in popularity due to their resemblance to MTA and their applicability in instances where MTA is indicated.
-One calcium silicate-based product (Biodentine) became commercially available in 2009.
-Biodentine has a wide range of applications including pulp capping.
-Studies of the product are generally favorable, although accumulation of long-term clinical trial data is needed [17].
+Advantages of using calcium silicate-based materials with MTA for pulp capping are immediate light-polymerization, prevention of material washing out, and superior physical properties.
+Studies of the product are generally favorable, although some reports show that they are more cytotoxic than traditional MTA; accumulation of long-term clinical trial data is needed [9; 10].